Desmond Doss: Early life

-World War II service
+World War II

-Before the outbreak of World War II, Doss was employed as a joiner at a shipyard in Newport News, Virginia.
-He chose military service, despite being offered a deferment because of his shipyard work, on April 1, 1942, at Camp Lee, Virginia.
-He was sent to Fort Jackson in South Carolina for training with the reactivated 77th Infantry Division.
+Despite being offered a draft deferment because of his shipyard work, Doss refused it out of patriotic reasons, and was inducted into the Army on April 1, 1942, at Camp Lee, Virginia.
+He was sent to Fort Jackson, South Carolina, for training with the reactivated 77th Infantry Division.
 Meanwhile, his brother Harold served aboard the USS Lindsey.

-Doss refused to kill an enemy soldier or carry a weapon into combat because of his personal beliefs as a Seventh-day Adventist.
+Doss refused to carry a weapon into combat because of his personal beliefs as a Seventh-day Adventist against killing.
 He consequently became a medic assigned to the 2nd Platoon, Company B, 1st Battalion, 307th Infantry, 77th Infantry Division.

 While serving with his platoon in 1944 in Guam and the Philippines, he was awarded two Bronze Star Medals with a "V" device, for exceptional valor in aiding wounded soldiers under fire.
 During the Battle of Okinawa, he saved the lives of 50–100 wounded infantrymen atop the area known by the 96th Division as the Maeda Escarpment or Hacksaw Ridge.
 Doss was wounded four times in Okinawa, and was evacuated on May 21, 1945, aboard the USS Mercy.
-Doss suffered a left arm fracture from a sniper's bullet while being carried back to Allied lines and at one point had seventeen pieces of shrapnel embedded in his body after attempting to kick a grenade away from him and his men.
+Doss suffered a left arm fracture from a sniper's bullet while being carried back to Allied lines and at one point had 17 pieces of shrapnel embedded in his body after attempting to kick a grenade away from himself and his comrades.
 He was awarded the Medal of Honor for his actions in Okinawa.

 Post-war life

-After the war, Doss initially planned to continue his career in carpentry, but extensive damage to his left arm made him unable to do so.
-In 1946, Doss was diagnosed with tuberculosis, which he had contracted on Leyte.
-He underwent treatment for five and a half years – losing a lung and five ribs – before being discharged from the hospital in August 1951 with 90% disability.
+After the war, Doss wanted to continue his career in carpentry but extensive damage to his left arm made that impossible.
+In 1946, he was diagnosed with tuberculosis, contracted on Leyte.
+He underwent treatment for five and a half years — losing a lung and five ribs — before being discharged from the hospital in August 1951 with 90% disability.

-Doss continued to receive treatment from the military, but after an overdose of antibiotics rendered him completely deaf in 1976, he was given 100% disability; he was able to regain his hearing after receiving a cochlear implant in 1988.
-Despite the severity of his injuries, Doss managed to raise a family on a small farm in Rising Fawn, Georgia.
+After an overdose of antibiotics rendered him completely deaf in 1976, he was given 100% disability; he was able to regain his hearing after receiving a cochlear implant in 1988.
+Despite his injuries, he managed to raise a family on a small farm in Rising Fawn, Georgia.

 Doss married Dorothy Pauline Schutte on August 17, 1942, and they had one child, Desmond "Tommy" Doss Jr., born in 1946.
-Dorothy died on November 17, 1991, in a car accident, while being driven to the hospital by Desmond.
+Desmond, Jr. followed in his father's footsteps, serving as an army medic, then as a firefighter and paramedic.
+On November 17, 1991, Dorothy died in a car accident that happened while Doss was driving her to the hospital for cancer treatment.
 Doss remarried on July 1, 1993, to Frances May Duman.

 After being hospitalized for difficulty breathing, Doss died on March 23, 2006, at his home in Piedmont, Alabama.
 He was buried on April 3, 2006, in the Chattanooga National Cemetery, Tennessee.
 Frances died three years later on February 3, 2009, at the Piedmont Health Care Center in Piedmont, Alabama.